It’s time for the Cardinals to lay out the Molina succession plan

 That’s the reaction I always get when I bring this topic up.
 Eventually the transition to Molina’s successor will have to happen and we’re at the point where once you identify that successor, you need to move on when the new guy is ready.
 The organization has built their philosophy on not holding up the future for the sake of sentimentality.
 I love Molina, but the organization can’t afford to string Kelly along as his backup for multiple years like they did with Tony Cruz.

-“Yeah, but Cruz was never a good hitter,” is the reaction I get.
-He wasn’t great, but he wasn’t horrible either.
+“Yeah, but Cruz was never a good hitter,” is the reaction I usually get when I bright this up.
+I’ll admit that he wasn’t great, but he wasn’t horrible either.
 Cruz hit .282 across three levels of the minors in 2010 and would be hitting .262 in Memphis when he got his first call up to the Majors in 2011.
 He hit .262 over 38 games in the Majors in 2011 and then followed it up, hitting .254 in 2012.
 But over his final three seasons with the Cardinals, from 2013 to 2015, his batting average collapsed to just .203.